 This op-ed piece argues that because the criminal justice system's loss of moral credibility contributes to increased criminality and because blacks are disproportionately the victims of crimes, especially violent crimes, the most valuable contribution that the Black Lives Matter movement can make is not to tear down the system’s reputation but rather to propose and support reforms that will build it up, thereby improving its crime-control effectiveness and reducing black victimization.

 Robinson, Paul H., "How the Black Lives Matter Movement Can Improve the Justice System" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1611.

 Civil Rights and Discrimination Commons, Criminology Commons, Criminology and Criminal Justice Commons, Inequality and Stratification Commons, Law and Race Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Politics and Social Change Commons, Race and Ethnicity Commons, Social Control, Law, Crime, and Deviance Commons